From A to Zest AI — a glossary of machine learning terms for credit underwriting know-how

 Population drift

-Population drift occurs when the underlying population scored by a machine learning diverges from the population used to train the model.
-Credit analysts using ML have to use a given population to generate a predictive model.
+Population drift occurs when the underlying population scored by a machine learning model diverges from the population used to train the model.
+Credit analysts using machine learning have to use a given population to generate a predictive model.
 Still, sometimes the character of that population changes, for example, when a bank expands into a new state, launches a new marketing program, or creates a digital offering.
 The character of the populations drawn from these new channels may differ from the population the model was trained to predict.
 Population drift can diminish a model’s predictive accuracy, making it necessary to monitor model inputs more frequently to identify and mitigate population drift.

 Proxy models